 The Foundation has a Section 457(f) Senior Staff Flexible Benefit Plan (the Plan) that provides senior management employees with a benefit allowance contributed by the Foundation, which can be used for various benefit options, including a capital accumulation account.
-At March 31, 2023, the Plan was fully funded, and the Foundation did not incur any benefit expense for the years ended March 31, 2023 and 2022.
-As of March 31, 2023 and 2022, the fully-funded liability related to the Plan totaled \$186,539 and \$199,387, respectively, and is included in accrued compensation and the plan asset totaled \$186,539 and \$199,387 and is included in investments on the accompanying balance sheet.
+At March 31, 2024, the Plan was fully funded, and the Foundation did not incur any benefit expense for the years ended March 31, 2024 and 2023.
+As of March 31, 2024 and 2023, the fully funded liability related to the Plan totaled \$139,562 and \$186,539, respectively, and is included in accrued compensation and the plan asset totaled \$139,562 and \$186,539 and is included in investments on the accompanying statement of financial position.
 This liability is fully funded by investments held in the Foundation's portfolio.

-13. Commitments
+12. Commitments